-During normal operation, after turning on the ignition switch, the Vehicle Security Alarm Indicator Light will turn on for three (3) seconds for a bulb check.
+After turning the ignition switch to the ON position, the Vehicle Security Alarm Indicator Light will turn on for three (3) seconds for a bulb check.
 If the light remains on after the bulb check, it indicates that there is a problem with the electronics.
-In addition, if the light begins to flash after the bulb check, it indicates that someone used an invalid key to start the engine.
+In addition, if the light begins to flash after the bulb check, it indicates that someone used an invalid Fob to start the engine.
 Either of these conditions will result in the engine being shut off after two (2) seconds.